 Two brief cautions: some visitors get so caught up in the French Quarter that they fail to see anything else the city has to offer.
 Be sure to budget your time properly so you can experience all of New Orleans.
 Also, take care to stay in well-lighted, high traffic areas, especially at night.
 It's possible to wander a few blocks from the quarter and wind up in potentially dangerous areas.

 Ride the Algiers Ferry

 From the Mississippi River and the Aquarium of the Americas at the foot of Canal Street, you can catch the Algiers Ferry, which has been in operation since 1827.
-There is a charge for cars, but pedestrians ride for free.
+Although it's not free, it is cheap – only $2 for passengers.

 As it crosses the river, you'll have wonderful views of the New Orleans skyline, the bend in the river that gives New Orleans its "Crescent City" nickname and a look at the original tracts of the city that are now the French Quarter.

 Across the river, you can visit Algiers Point.
 It is a 19th century neighborhood that managed to escape much of Hurricane Katrina's destructive power.

 The ferry departs the New Orleans side of the river at 15- and 45-minutes past each hour from 6 a.m. to 9 p.m.
 It departs Algiers Point at half past the hour.